Tigereye (aka Tiger Eye or Tiger's Eye) is a semi precious gemstone quartz usually with rich yellow and brown stripes, but it can be red or blue.

 Tiger's Eye cabochons have a hardness of 7 and take a great polish.

-Metaphysical Properties: Tigereye cabochons are said to enhance integrity, willpower, practicality and correct use of power.
+Metaphysical Properties of Tigereye: Tigereye cabochons are said to enhance integrity, willpower, practicality and correct use of power.
 It is a stone that brings good luck, and prosperity, often in the form of money.
 Tiger Eye is a very protective cabochon to wear, and is especially protective during travel.